juvalen/ngjnx/README.md

 which produced both cert.key and cert.pem in `/vagrant/files` with no passphrase.

-## log-proxy: Privoxy proxy for log analysis
+## logproxy: Privoxy proxy for log analysis
 Privoxy server is installed in a machine labeled "logproxy" and listening at port 8118.
 Browsers in the local network (192.168.1.0/24) should set their proxy address to that box and port.
  > log-proxy is used everywhere
- > logproxy is used in manifest variables and box name
+ > logproxy without the dash is used in manifest variables and box name

 Config file at files/config containing all the proxy configuration will be copied in the node.